3.6 Non-compliance Sanction Policy

-Every sanctioned person must complete a CE after entering sanction status.
-The CE ensures the sanctioned person and their families are in the most appropriate activities to meet their needs and to help them move out of sanction.
+Every sanctioned person must complete the Sanction Re-engagement portion of the CE after entering sanction status.
+The Sanction Re-engagement portion of the CE ensures the sanctioned person and their families are in the most appropriate activities to meet their needs and to help them move out of sanction.

-- Schedule (via an appointment letter) a CE for the sanctioned person.
+- Schedule (via an appointment letter) a Sanction Re-Engagement CE for the sanctioned person.